Lime for pH, Odour & Waste Treatment

 Supporting Waste Management Processes

 Waste management requires careful control of moisture, pH, and decomposition rates.
-Lime plays a key role by stabilising waste materials and improving handling conditions.
+Hydrated lime plays a useful role by helping stabilise waste materials and improving handling conditions.

-By adjusting pH levels, lime helps slow harmful biological activity and reduces the release of gases.
-In addition, it supports safer waste storage and transport while lowering environmental risks.
+By adjusting pH levels, lime helps slow harmful biological activity and reduce the release of gases.
+In addition, it supports safer waste storage, handling, and transport while lowering environmental risks.

 Typical waste-related uses include: